 New thought-provoking research not only demonstrates impressive technology but also points out the subjectivity of our perception.
 US scientists claim to have created a device that can hide the whole events from a person, essentially making the time disappear.

 This is, without doubt, very promising technology and in the future, it might do wonders that would resemble the plot of popular science fiction movies.

 This announcement was made by Martin McCall, professor of theoretical physics at the Imperial College London, and then published in the leading scientific magazine Nature.

-According to the British Daily Mail, a research team, led by professors Moti Fridman and Alexander Gaeta from the Cornell University, by speeding up and slowing down different components of a beam of light has managed to “hide” events lasting for 40 trillionths of a second.
+According to Science magazine, a research team, led by professors Moti Fridman and Alexander Gaeta from Cornell University, by speeding up and slowing down different components of a beam of light were able to “hide” events lasting for 40 trillionths of a second.

-The researchers state that in the future the new invention might be combined with another technology of the kind that could “hide” objects, which means that together they could make events “disappear” in both time and space.
+The researchers state that in the future, the new invention might be combined with another technology of the kind that could “hide” objects, which means that together, they could make events “disappear” in both time and space.

-Copyright © 2017 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.